Jobs and Qualifications

 The Arizona Early Intervention Program provides early intervention services using qualified personnel through:

-- AzEIP team-based services programs,
+- AzEIP team-based early intervention services programs,

 - the DES/Division of Developmental Disabilities, and